 .
-Just like any mechanical equipment, the useful life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
+Just like most mechanical equipment, the useful life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
 Also, regular cleanings can help pinpoint going concerns before they become big problems and you end up breaking into your piggybank for emergency rates on a cold winter night.
-Plus, because furnaces burn fuel to provide the heat, it’s important to inspect all the various components to ensure there aren’t any cracks or leaks that could impact the safety of your family.
+Plus, because furnaces burn fuel to provide the heat, it’s important to inspect all the various components to ensure there aren’t any ruptures or leaks that could impact the safety of your family.
 Taking the time to schedule a tune-up, even when it’s not making that odd rattling noise you’ve been ignoring, will save you time, stress, and money throughout the heating season.

-Most manufacturers’ warranties require routine system maintenance to keep valid, so neglecting your tune-ups can sometimes result in losing your furnace warranty, which can be major money if your equipment does ever stop working in the middle of a cold snap.
-Always get all you can from your warranty by keeping it valid as long as possible with annual furnace system tune-ups from Gordon's Service Experts Heating & Air Conditioning.
+Most manufacturers’ warranties require routine equipment maintenance to keep valid, so neglecting your tune-ups can sometimes result in losing your furnace warranty, which can be major money if your equipment does ever stop working in the middle of winter.
+Always get all you can from your warranty by making sure it stays valid as long as possible with yearly furnace system tune-ups from Gordon's Service Experts.

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter

 Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
-Filthy air filters can lead to a number of comfort annoyances for homeowners, including:
+Dirty air filters can cause a number of comfort annoyances for homeowners, including:

 - Restricted airflow